Noise475/DevOps-Practice/terraform/README.md

 variable "example" {}
 ```

-and referenced in other modules with syntax:
+and referenced in other modules with the syntax:

 ```hcl-terraform
 var.example